visipedia/iwildcam_comp/readme.md

 ![Banner](https://rawgit.com/visipedia/iwildcam_comp/2020/assets/iwildcam2020header.jpg)

-# iWildCam 2020
+# iWildCam 2021
 Camera Traps (or Wild Cams) enable the automatic collection of large quantities of image data.
 Biologists all over the world use camera traps to monitor biodiversity and population density of animal species.
 We have recently been making strides towards automatic species classification in camera trap images.
 However, as we try to expand the scope of these models we are faced with an interesting problem: how do we train models that perform well on new (unseen during training) camera trap locations?
 Can we leverage data from other modalities, such as citizen science data and remote sensing data?

 In order to tackle this problem, we have prepared a challenge where the training data and test data are from different cameras spread across the globe.
 The set of species seen in each camera overlap, but are not identical.
 The challenge is to classify species in the test cameras correctly.
 To explore multimodal solutions, we allow competitors to train on the following data: (i) our camera trap training set (data provided by WCS), (ii) iNaturalist 2017-2019 data, and (iii) multispectral imagery (from [Landsat 8](https://www.usgs.gov/land-resources/nli/landsat/landsat-8)) for each of the camera trap locations.
 On the competition [GitHub page](https://github.com/visipedia/iwildcam_comp) we provide the multispectral data, a taxonomy file mapping our classes into the iNat taxonomy, a subset of iNat data mapped into our class set, and a camera trap detection model (the MegaDetector) along with the corresponding detections.

-This is an FGVCx competition as part of the [FGVC7](https://sites.google.com/view/fgvc7/home) workshop at [CVPR 2020](http://cvpr2020.thecvf.com/), and is sponsored by [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) and [Wildlife Insights](https://www.wildlifeinsights.org/).
+This is an FGVCx competition as part of the [FGVC8](https://sites.google.com/view/fgvc7/home) workshop at [CVPR 2021](http://cvpr2021.thecvf.com/), and is sponsored by [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) and [Wildlife Insights](https://www.wildlifeinsights.org/).
 Please open an issue if you have questions or problems with the dataset.

-You can find the iWildCam 2018 Competition [here](https://github.com/visipedia/iwildcam_comp/blob/master/2018/readme.md), and the iWildCam 2019 Competition [here](https://github.com/visipedia/iwildcam_comp/blob/master/2019/readme.md).
+You can find the iWildCam 2018 Competition [here](https://github.com/visipedia/iwildcam_comp/blob/master/2018/readme.md), the iWildCam 2019 Competition [here](https://github.com/visipedia/iwildcam_comp/blob/master/2019/readme.md), and the iWildCam 2020 Competition [here](https://github.com/visipedia/iwildcam_comp/blob/master/2020/readme.md).

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-Competition page [here](https://www.kaggle.com/c/iwildcam-2020-fgvc7/overview).
+Competition page [here](https://www.kaggle.com/c/iwildcam-2020-fgvc8/overview).

 ## Dates
 |||
 |------|---------------|
-Competition Starts |March 9, 2020|
+Competition Starts |March 8, 2021|
-Submission Deadline|May 26, 2020|
+Submission Deadline|May 31, 2021|

 ## Details and Evaluation